 With OneNote, educators can create digital notebooks that support academic standards and education outcomes across disciplines and tasks.
-Learners may use OneNote across content areas and grade levels to practice self-management and agency of their learning by compiling and organizing unstructured information, research, and content.
+Learners might use OneNote across content areas and grade levels to practice self-management and agency of their learning by compiling and organizing unstructured information, research, and content.

 “The program is constantly automatically syncing while you’re on Wi-Fi, but for our learners that don’t have Wi-Fi, it keeps that equal access so that they can come back in the next day and it’s ready to go, with all of their work they did the night before.”

--Summer Winrotte, Digital Instructional Coach
+Summer Winrotte, Digital Instructional Coach